koenvaneijk/tradefox/README.md

 # TradeFox

-TradeFox's goal is to automates digital asset trading on various exchanges.
+TradeFox's goal is to automate digital asset trading on various exchanges.
 It is a work in progress and is not ready for production use.

 The project is currently __work in progress__.